Based on the Volkswagen Group’s New MQB platform, the Skoda Karoq is likely to make India debut at Auto Expo 2018.

 Fuel efficient engines

 Skoda’s bleak after-sales network

-Understanding the significance of pricing, Skoda will bring Karoq via CKD route to India.
+With an aim to achieve competitive pricing, Skoda will bring Karoq via CKD route to India.
 The SUV will be assembled locally at Skoda’s manufacturing unit in Aurangabad, Maharashtra.
-With high level of localisation, Skoda eyes pricing Yeti between Rs 15 lakh to Rs 20 lakh.
+The high level of localisation will surely help the Czech Republic carmaker price the vehicle between Rs 15 lakh to Rs 20 lakh.

 |Launch Date (Expected)||2018|

-Skoda will first launch Karoq in Europe by the end of this calendar year.
-In India, the SUV is expected to launch by the second half of next year.
-With the launch slated for mid-2018, the SUV is expected to appear at the upcoming Auto Expo, early in February 2018.
+Europe will be the first market to receive the Karoq towards the end of this calendar year.
+The SUV is likely to hit Indian shores by the second half of next year.
+With the launch slated for mid-2018, the SUV is expected to have its India debut at the upcoming Auto Expo, early in February 2018.

-Karoq will be offered with petrol and diesel engines in India.
-The diesel version is likely to come with 2.0-litre, TDI unit with estimated mileage of 15 to 18km/l and the petrol unit is likely to return 13km/l.
+In India, the Karoq will be made available with both petrol and diesel engine options.
+The diesel version is likely to use a 2.0-litre, TDI unit with an estimated mileage of 15 to 18kmpl.
+On the other hand, the petrol version will return fuel efficiency around 13kmpl.